stickelm/WSN/Meshlium/README.md

     ATWR

-### Running Program At Background
+#### Running Program At Background

 For example, the below command will run the java program `sensorParser.jar` at the background without displaying any error messages or output to the terminal screen even after user logout the terminal.

     nohup java -jar /bin/sensorParser.jar >/dev/null 2>&1 &

-## Problem and Solution
+### Problem and Solution

+The meshlium router software has some bugs (such as display Spanish words instead of English in the API call, wrong regular expression in the php code etc).

+The updated/corrected (ESRI API code](https://github.com/xianlin/WSN/tree/master/Meshlium/ESRI-ArcGIS-API)

+The updated/corrected (Manager Web GUI code]()

-The meshlium router software has some bugs and we need to rectify those bugs by using the below solutions.
+There are some other minor problems we need to fix by using the below solutions.

-### Linux OS Time Drift
+#### Linux OS Time Drift

 Some of the meshlium router may experience time drift after running OS for a while.
 We can use crontab to sync time with NTP server every 10 minutue:

     crontab -e
     */10 * * * * /usr/sbin/ntpdate -s ntp.comp.nus.edu.sg